php-amqplib/RabbitMqBundle/docs/en/index.md

 }
 ```

-Besides the message itself, the `Kdyby\RabbitMq\Producer#publish()` method also accepts an optional routing key parameter and an optional array of additional properties.
+Besides the message itself, the `Kdyby\RabbitMq\Producer::publish()` method also accepts an optional routing key parameter and an optional array of additional properties.
 The array of additional properties allows you to alter the properties with which an `PhpAmqpLib\Message\AMQPMessage` object gets constructed by default.
 This way, for example, you can change the application headers.

-You can use __setContentType__ and __setDeliveryMode__ methods in order to set the message content type and the message
+You can use `setContentType` and `setDeliveryMode` methods in order to set the message content type and the message
 delivery mode respectively.
-Default values are __text/plain__ for content type and __2__ for delivery mode.
+Default values are `text/plain` for content type and `2` for delivery mode.

 ```php
 $producer->setContentType('application/json');